Politicians on the big screen: Bollywood films based on real-life stories of politicians in India | ExBulletin

 An insignificant man

-The 2016 socio-political documentary is based on Delhi Chief Minister Arvind Kejriwal, leader of the Aam Aadmi party.
+2016 socio-political documentary is based on Delhi’s chief minister Arvind Kejriwal, the head of Aam Aadmi feast.
 It is the rise of anti-corruption protests in India that led to the formation of the AAP.
 The film received a standing ovation at the Toronto International Film Festival.
 A former bureaucrat, Kejriwal received the Ramon Magsaysay Award for Emerging Leadership for his campaign against government corruption.
 Prior to becoming a politician, Kejriwal worked in the Indian Tax Service as Co-Income Tax Commissioner in New Delhi.

 Sarkar